 For many years now, there has been increasing growth in the health and well-being sector.
-Fuelled by increased knowledge, rapid developments in technology, and socio-cultural shifts in how we behave regarding our health, this has created a prime opportunity for consumer facing brands to introduce more health focused products.
+Fueled by increased knowledge, rapid developments in technology, and socio-cultural shifts in how we behave regarding our health, this has created a prime opportunity for consumer facing brands to introduce more health focused products.
 Furthermore, there is an opportunity for pharmacies and other retail spaces to tailor their environments to shoppers looking for health promoting experiences.

 The way in which we shop for goods related to our health and well-being has also changed significantly with consumers becoming more informed and more active in their choices about what we put into our bodies, how we reactively treat and nourish them when sick, and how we proactively manage our health to both prevent illness and promote well-being.
 Further amplified by the pandemic, it feels like all categories and sectors are offering some form of ‘health at shelf’ as we all take deeper consideration.